 Nicknamed DisasterMon, the current prototype features three data insight layers related to logistics planning, social media communication and socio-economic variables, which are based on multiple data sources (including open data platforms, national statistics and social media) that we hope to add to over the coming months.
 Albeit plenty of data sources exist that can aid in humanitarian assistance and disaster relief efforts, many of them are scattered across different databases and institutions.

-With benefits for different stakeholders, such as local disaster authorities (insights provided by the tool can be paired with on-the-ground information to support analysis and decision making); humanitarian agencies (registered users can export their own data set to a custom layer to generate easy-to-interpret map visualisations); and the general public (citizens can view the latest information about areas affected and ongoing activities from Twitter verified news-sharing accounts), DisasterMon seeks to enhance natural disaster monitoring at the local, national and international levels using big data.
+With benefits for different stakeholders, such as local disaster authorities (insights provided by the tool can be paired with on-the-ground information to support analysis and decision making); humanitarian agencies (registered users can export their own data set to a custom layer to generate easy-to-interpret map visualisations); and the general public (citizens can view the latest information about areas affected and ongoing activities from Twitter verified news-sharing accounts), DisasterMon seeks to enhance natural disaster response at the local, national and international levels using big data.
 It also has potential to influence future development of automated real-time disaster monitoring systems.

 Against the backdrop of the 2018 Earthquake in Palu, Sulawesi, Indonesia, below we explore what each feature offers: